Slow WiFi connection

 Some devices cannot support today’s speeds which slows down Wi-Fi for all other devices in the home.
 Your WiFi speed is only as good as your slowest device (Older or basic models of; Laptops, tablets or mobile phones).

 5. Make sure you are connected to the right network.

 Always check that you are connected with the primary home network and not your neighbour’s WiFi or MelitaWIFI – Our public network.

 MelitaWIFI is great as a public network which can be used for your guests which is limited to 10Mbps speeds.
 Check out our tips on how to connect to your home network here.

-6. Run a service diagnostic test.
+Are you still experiencing issues with your service?
+Run a service diagnostic test.

 We are giving our customers the same tool our Customer service agents use.
 The service diagnostic test runs a series of tests on your service to detect any faults within your Internet connection.

 Tip: If you don’t have MyMelita account, visit this site and subscribe.
 Activation takes only a minute and you will get plenty of benefits with our free App.
-More information how to subscribe here.
+More information on how to subscribe here.